Quok-it/registration_demo/README.md

 15. **Move to Resolved DB**: The engine moves the resolved error to the `resolved_db` collection.
 16. **Continue Monitoring**: The engine continues monitoring for errors.

-This flowchart provides a visual representation of the error detection engine's process, making it easier to understand the steps involved in detecting and handling errors.